This project is evolved from AddressBook-Level3.

 * | cost-conscious wedding planner | track the budget allocated for each vendor | ensure the wedding remains within budget and avoid overspending |

-(For all use cases below, the System is BridalBuddy
+(For all use cases below, the System is BridalBuddy and the Actor is the user, unless specified otherwise)

 Use case: UC01 - Add a Guest